-If I Copy Marissa Meyer’s CV Template, Will I Be Repetitive?
+If I Copy Marissa Mayer’s CV Template, Will I Be Repetitive In The Job Market?
 Or Perhaps, It Will Give Me More Career Options?

 Well, it seems that there is a pitfall in following Marissa Mayers pitch.
 And, it is NOT just about the fact that many professionals chose to use this template.
 In fact, the recruitment industry is quite conservative.
 It doesn’t matter whether your application documents are innovative in form, or whether they are visually impressive.
 Of course, in some areas of the job market, such as marketing or design, it is beneficial to stand out when it comes to formatting CVs.
 However, in most circumstances, a clean and aesthetic CV is good enough.
 It is all about the content.